EvaluationContext/evaluationcontext.github.io/docs/posts/2025/2025-10-24-DaxLib-SVG-0-2-0/DaxLib-0-2-0.md

 ## Contribute

 This is a good start at defining the basic structure of the library, but I think a missing category of functions is `daxlib.visual.*` which uses the existing function, but with a simpler interface, to create even more elaborate SVGs.
+Additionally I think there is scope for axis label.
+Any suggestions or help would be great!
 Look out for upcoming documentation on how to contribute to DAX Lib official libraries.